-In the regional study area, 52.5% of people lived in the same place in 2021 as in 2016, 30.4% lived elsewhere in Australia in 2016, and 4.7% lived overseas in 2016.
-The LGA with the least population mobility is Blue Mountains, with 61.2% of people residing in the same place in 2016.
-The LGA with the most population mobility is Blacktown, with 31.6% of people living elsewhere in Australia in 2016 and 6.8% living overseas.
-Fairfield had the most people across the regional study area living overseas in 2016 (7.7%).
+In the regional study area, 52.5 per cent of people lived in the same place in 2021 as in 2016, 30.4 per cent lived elsewhere in Australia in 2016, and 4.7 per cent lived overseas in 2016.
+The LGA with the least population mobility is Blue Mountains, with 61.2 per cent of people residing in the same place in 2016.
+The LGA with the most population mobility is Blacktown, with 31.6 per cent of people living elsewhere in Australia in 2016 and 6.8 per cent living overseas.
+Fairfield had the most people across the regional study area living overseas in 2016 (7.7 per cent).

-In the local study area, the greatest proportion of people were residing in the same place in 2021 as they were in 2016 (56.3%), followed by people living elsewhere in Australia in 2016 (30.9%), and living overseas in 2016 (1.6%), suggesting greater population mobility in the local area compared to the regional area.
-This is the case for all suburbs within the local area except Austral and Cobbitty, in which the majority of residents lived elsewhere in Australia in 2016 (57.0% and 49.4% respectively).
+In the local study area, the greatest proportion of people were residing in the same place in 2021 as they were in 2016 (56.3 per cent), followed by people living elsewhere in Australia in 2016 (30.9 per cent), and living overseas in 2016 (1.6 per cent), suggesting greater population mobility in the local area compared to the regional area.
+This is the case for all suburbs within the local area except Austral and Cobbitty, in which the majority of residents lived elsewhere in Australia in 2016 (57.0 per cent and 49.4 per cent respectively).
 This is reflective of extensive and ongoing urban development in Austral and Cobbitty.

-The suburbs in the local study area with the most consistent population (least mobility) are Orchard Hills (73.6% had same address in 2021 as in 2016), Mount Vernon (72.1%), and Horsley Park (70.0%).
-All other suburbs, except Austral and Cobbitty mentioned earlier, had between 55-69.9% of people living in the same place in 2021 as in 2016.
+The suburbs in the local study area with the most consistent population (least mobility) are Orchard Hills (73.6 per cent had same address in 2021 as in 2016), Mount Vernon (72.1 per cent), and Horsley Park (70.0 per cent).
+All other suburbs, except Austral and Cobbitty mentioned earlier, had between 55 to 69.9 per cent of people living in the same place in 2021 as in 2016.
 This indicates potentially high levels of community connection to place, which is likely to grow when people live longer in a certain area.